Skip Navigation

 Non-Thesis: EDUC 6930 or EDUC 5972

-ILAC also offers one professional master’s degree leading to reading specialist certification.
-Those requirements (32 hours, portfolio, certification test) can be seen on the Reading Specialist Masters program at this link.
+ILAC also offers one professional Reading Specialist master’s degree leading to reading specialist certification, with requirements of 32 hours, a portfolio, and a certification test.

 The master's degree requires completion of 36 semester credit hours of graduate coursework.
 Approximately 15 hours of coursework are taken as part of the course instructional requirement.
 The remaining credit hours will be completed in the specialty area.
 All students must successfully complete a thesis, project, or comprehensive examination.